yakubinaweed/V1.1/README.md

 * **Select:** Tell the app which columns contain your values, age, and gender, and select your settings.
 * **Press Analyze:** Click the button to start the analysis.
 * **Review:** Dive into the plots and summaries to understand your results.
+* **Export:** Click "Download Report" to save a PDF of your analysis, including all inputs and outputs, for your records.

 ---